-Throughout the pages below, I will present three pieces of assessment on the graduate or research doctorate in other disciplines.
-The first part deals with the research doctorate in US, as usually called Ph.D in specific discipline or program, which was yielded by combining two times of NRC assessment and recent year of USNW graduate program ranking, hence 66% for NRC and assessment and recent year of USNW graduate program ranking, hence 66% for NRC and 33% for the latter rank.
+Throughout the pages above and below, I presented and will do three pieces of assessment on the graduate or research doctorate in other disciplines.
+The first part deals with the research doctorate in US, as usually called PhD in specific discipline or program, which was yielded by combining two times of NRC assessment with the recent year of USNW graduate program ranking, hence 66.6% for the NRC assessment and 33.3% for the latter ranking.
 As said elsewhere, my rationale is that NRC is purely for doctorates so as to be doubled while the USNW presumably covers both masters and doctorates.
-The second part presents a ranking of US graduate schools to measure their potential and capability at greater extent, meaning as to the kind of present tense or mills of faculty performance.
+The second part, already provided in Table 14, had presented a ranking of US graduate schools to measure their potential and capability at greater extent, meaning as to the kind of present tense or mills of faculty performance.
 It would be compared to the first part as a post-deal strength on graduates.
-The third part is a bootstrap and stretch of the US result onto the global context of graduate education.
+The third part, as you see in Table 10, had been a bootstrap and stretch of the US result onto the global context of graduate education.